wlads/reefpoints/source/posts/2014-12-26-pattern-matching-in-elixir-for-rubyists.md

 functions are defined.

 Now our functions are concise, and focused on the very specific behavior.
-The condition is obfuscated through the pattern matching but this is a common design pattern in Elixir so it should be embrassed.
+The conditional is obfuscated through the pattern matching but this is a common design pattern in Elixir so it should be embrassed.

 The pattern matching can be more complex: